 01/01/0001 to 12/31/9999

-If the interface considers a date valid and passes it to an RDBMS that considers it invalid, the results depend on the particular RDBMS.
+If the interface considers a date or time valid and passes it to an RDBMS that considers it invalid, the results depend on the particular RDBMS.
 Some systems return an error code.
 Some store the date as NULL and do not return an error.
-Some store the date in an unpredictable fashion and do not return an error.
+Some store the date or time in an unpredictable fashion and do not return an error.
 We recommend that you determine the error handling procedures of the RDBMS in use.

 For date fields having two-digit years, by default years 0 through 19 are inserted as 2000 through 2019, and years 20 through 99 are inserted as 1920 through 1999.